 Making tortillas is a lot of fun!
 L loves mixing up the ingredients with his little hands and feeling the dough squish between his fingers.
+It’s a wonderful and purposeful sensory activity.
 He laughs at the “farty” sounds that the dough makes when he’s working with it, and while I discourage that type of “bathroom” humor, I have to admit that it is pretty funny.
-When the masa finally reaches the consistency of Play-Doh, he rolls the masa into golf sized ball and then loads them into the tortilla press.
+When the masa finally reaches the consistency of Play-Doh, he rolls the masa into a golf sized ball and then loads them into the tortilla press.

 If you’ve never used a tortilla press, let me tell you that there’s something very satisfying about flattening dough balls in a press.
 It’s much like the satisfaction you get from walking over crispy fall leaves.
 We followed the recipe on the Maseca bag, but also added some grated Parmesan as well as a little cayenne pepper.

-For the soup I had L chop up 3 carrots and 3 celery ribs while I chopped up an onion and three tomatoes.
-I pan-fried the onions, carrots and celery until the onion was clear and then added the tomatoes as well as 2 garlic cloves and 2 tablespoons of tomato paste.
-We cooked that for a couple of minutes and then divided it in to two batches and put it in the blender along with half of the beans and half of the chicken stock (we used 4 cups of stock total), then transferred it to a pot to simmer for about 45 minutes to an hour.
+For the black bean soup, I had L chop up 3 carrots and 3 celery ribs while I chopped up an onion and three tomatoes.
+I pan-fried the onions, carrots, and celery until the onion was clear and then added the tomatoes as well as 2 garlic cloves and 2 tablespoons of tomato paste.
+We cooked that for a couple of minutes and then divided it into two batches and put it in the blender along with half of the beans and half of the chicken stock (we used 4 cups of stock total), then transferred it to a pot to simmer for about 45 minutes to an hour.
 We repeated the process with the remaining ingredients and added that to the soup pot as well.
 We added a generous amount of cumin as well as some smoked paprika and salt and pepper to taste.
-In the end we had 18 tortillas and a big pot of black bean soup which we served with sour cream, cilantro and avocado.
+In the end, we had 18 tortillas and a big pot of black bean soup which we served with sour cream, cilantro, and avocado.